 BROOKE GLADSTONE: This is On the Media.
 I'm Brooke Gladstone.

-BOB GARFIELD: That’s producer Jesse Watters from FOX News' O’Reilly Factor launching into an ambush interview of a school superintendent in Chelmsford, Massachusetts.
-Ambush interviews are an O’Reilly specialty.
-That’s when the show producer, camera crew in tow, stalks and then corners a subject who has declined to come on the show, although some victims say they were never asked to begin with.
-In the clip you just heard, the target was a superintendent who had refused to allow religious decorations to be displayed in an elementary school’s holiday gift room.
-Earlier this year, before frightened Chelmsford school officials were captured on national TV, some media watchers had already noted one similarity among O'Reilly’s targets.
-They were all pretty obscure.
-Writing in The New York Times, reporter Brian Stelter named a few of the relatively small fish caught in O'Reilly’s net.
-There was Mike Hoyt, editor of The Columbia Journalism Review, circulation, 20,000.
+BOB GARFIELD: And, I'm Bob Garfield.
+FOX News’ O'Reilly Factor has many claims to fame, among them, its notorious ambush interviews.
+That’s when a young producer stalks someone who has refused to come on the show, though some victims say they were never asked, and then descends on him in a semipublic place with a camera crew.
+Recently, some media watchers have noticed a surprising trend among O'Reilly’s targets.
+They're all pretty obscure.
+Writing in The New York Times, Brian Stelter named a few of the relatively small fish that have been caught recently in O'Reilly’s net.
+There was Mike Hoyt, editor of The Columbia Journalism Review, circulation, 20,000?
 There was Hendrik Hertzberg, a New Yorker staff writer who’s not quite a household name.
 And then there was the ambush of a relatively unknown blogger named Amanda Terkel.

 JESSE WATTERS: Did you actually ever hear the Radio Factor segment in question?